Last article update: October 2nd, 2021 (11:17 pm)

 Inflatables are incredibly easy to transport and store, since they are light, pack down small and can be taken anywhere.
 Hardshell kayaks are tougher in this respect, but they are quicker to get out on the water as they require virtually no setup.

-- If you are a beginner/intermediate paddler who will boat in calm water and class I-II rapids, an inflatable kayak is the better choice for you.
+- If you are a beginner/intermediate paddler who will boat in calm water and class I-II rapids, an inflatable kayak from this list is the better choice for you.

 - The portability of inflatables is a huge factor if you plan on taking your kayak camping or hiking.